singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 * **Neater design** - First experience with cardboard prototyping, hence the edges are not as clean as they could have been.
 The conductive tape is visible, which is not pleasant to the eye.
 * **Capacitive Touch Sensor** - The sensor used for prototyping this experiment is not very robust.
 It misses several touches and also counts them multiple times on some occassions.
 The device would work more effectively if the sensors could detect every capacitive change more accurately.
 * **Bigger Screen** - The words coded/encoded using Morse had to be restricted to a few letters due the dimension constraints of the screen, which is less than 3cm in length.
 It would have been interesting to explore coding/encoding sentences.

-### Deliverables for this lab are:
-1. Sketches/photos of device designs
-1. "Looks like" prototypes: show us what how the device should look, feel, sit, weigh, etc.
-3. "Works like" prototypes: show us what the device can do
-4. "Acts like" prototypes: videos/storyboards/other means of showing how a person would interact with the device